How high above my window do I fit my curtain pole?

 Whether you’re investing in made to measure curtains, splashing out on some stylish new ready-mades or re-hanging curtains that you already have, it is important to consider how far above your window you are going to fit a pole before you buy curtain poles for your windows.
 So let’s take a look at the options:

-- Fitting poles for made to measure curtains
+- How to hang made to measure curtains

-- For curtains with gathered or tailored headings
+- How to hang curtains with gathered or tailored headings

 When you’re ordering made-to-measure curtains, that is exactly what you’ll get - curtains made to your measurements.
 The number of widths off fabric in each curtain and the finished length will be determined by whatever measurements you provide your made to order specialist with; and with made to order curtains it is a lot more sensible and practical to fit your curtain poles for eyelet curtains first before ordering your curtains, so that you can provide the final width and finished length measurements accurately.